klesun/trilem.me/docs/ideas.md

 ### Monetisation

 - play custom audio file of user's choice for everyone on various events: first blood, getting the lead in score, winning, etc...

+### Accounts

+- Make an "Account" button near the nickname.
+The buttons should open a dialog with fields: `Export Auth Token` with readonly text holding current auth token and `Import Auth Token` with input to copy the auth token from other device/browser - when you enter it, user should be re-logined with this token.